 Where is the documentation?

 The Tunnelblick disk image includes a link to the Tunnelblick Documentation.
-There is also help available in Tunnelblick's windows by clicking on the question-mark ("?") button and by hovering the pointer over most buttons.
+There is also help available in Tunnelblick's windows by clicking on the question-mark ("?") button and by hovering the pointer over most buttons and checkboxes.

-What versions of macOS (OS X) does Tunnelblick work on?
+What versions of macOS does Tunnelblick work on?

-Modern versions of Tunnelblick run as 64-bit programs on Intel processors on macOS (OS X) 10.7.5 and higher.
+Modern versions of Tunnelblick run as 64-bit programs on Intel or Apple Silicon processors.

 What else do I need?